684 kilometres to Santiago

 The rest stop in Uterga was like an oasis and here I indulged in a burger and a beer.

 Time to find food.
 I made my way through the alley to the church which was gorgeous and gilded with gold.
 I sat in a pew and said a prayer for my family and friends before heading down the street.
 Suddenly I hear hey you, Canada come sit with us.
 The table was full of New Zealanders and a couple from B.C. who reminded me of Nikki and Ryan.
 We shared some food, wine and laughed at the terrible service.
 One of the ladies suggested we head to the mercado for more wine and food and meet at the bridge.
-That was the plan…I joined them by the bridge and hoped to do a call with dad, but it didn’t work out.
+That was the plan…I joined them by the bridge and hoped to have a call with dad, but it didn’t work out.
 I’ll try again tomorrow..
 This is a where I was transmitting from.